redislabs-training/hitc-new-in-redis-62/nodejs/README.md

 ```

 ### Reload Sample Data
-Some tests are modifying the Sample Data so the next run will not represent the same dataset for tests.
-To reload everything use the next commands:
+Some tests modify the Sample Data so the next run will not start with the same dataset.
+To reload everything use the following commands:
 ```bash
 docker exec -it hitc_redis redis-cli flushall docker exec -it hitc_redis sh /sampledata/load_all.sh